Jarvis-Consulting-Group/jarvis_data_eng-En4zo/linux_sql/README.md

 1. Create a Linux server running with centos 7 and install the docker.
 2. Create a psql instance using docker.
 3. Install psql CLI client and Setup RDBMS psql database.
-4. Create 'host_info' table to store the hardware information and  'host_usage' table to store the real-time server usage data.
+4. Create 'host_info' table to stored the hardware information and 'host_usage' table to stored the real-time server usage data.
-5. Create agent for collecting hardware specification data and insert the data into database.
+5. Create agent for collecting hardware specification and insert the data into database.
 6. Create agent for collecting server usage data and then inserts the data into database.
 7. Using crontab to automate 'host_usage' agent to generate real-time server usage data.